 Growth Hormone (somatropin) treatment in children is indicated for a number of conditions presenting with short stature.
 Growth hormone (GH) is essential for normal growth in children and the main purpose of prescribing GH in childhood is to promote linear bone growth and improve final height.
 The prevalence of growth hormone deficiency in children is estimated to be between 1 in 3500 and 1 in 4000 children, occurring either in isolation or in combination with several other pituitary hormone deficits.

-Current NICE guidelines identify other conditions for which GH treatment is licensed in childhood including chromosomal disorders and chronic renal failure and children born small for gestational age.
+Current NICE guidelines identify other conditions for which GH treatment is licensed in childhood, including chromosomal disorders and chronic renal failure and children born small for gestational age.

 The diagnosis and treatment of growth disorders in childhood should always be managed within a specialist setting by paediatric endocrinologists and specialist nurses, although once stabilised on therapy shared care within the primary care setting can be arranged.

 On completion of this resource, you should have an improved understanding of the: